Understand interest rates in microfinance

-What stands out is that operating expenses are the largest determinant of the interest rate.
-One important reason is that business models of MFIs are based on proximity to their clients who operate mostly in the informal economy.
+There are several reasons why MFIs have such comparatively high operating costs.
+Business models for MFIs are based on proximity to their clients who operate mostly in the informal economy.
 Clients are often visited on a weekly basis.
-Second, MFIs of limited size need to amortize necessary fixed costs such as IT systems, management or branches over a large number of very small transactions.
+Second, MFIs of limited size need to amortise necessary fixed costs such as IT systems, management, or branches over many very small transactions.
+Yet we are seeing that these costs are reducing.
+Technology is supporting efficiencies and economies of scale are supporting these trends across many MFIs.

-we should not forget the nature of the informal economy in which micro-entrepreneurs operate far from the standards and rules we know.
+Beyond these three fundamental needs, we should not forget the nature of the informal economy in which microentrepreneurs operate.
 The fact that even after paying back a microloan with a relatively “high” interest rate poor people are still able to make some money should imply that the rate of return on the cash they invested in their businesses is remarkably high.
 One often overlooked fact is that for most of these activities, the principal input is the time and skills of the micro-entrepreneur him/herself.